 Sometimes, fluid retention and swelling on top of the foot cause so much discomfort that regular activities of daily living may be interrupted.
 Fortunately, there are some herbs and minerals that are helpful in excreting excess water from the body.
 Some of these natural substances include green tea leaf, bromelain, hydrangea root, parsley, juniper berry, and ginger, just to name a few.

 Natural diuretics may help to relieve fluid retention and provide relief to those who struggle with edema.
 One of the most powerful and scientifically-backed natural supplements, Swell No More, is the perfect example of a natural diuretic supplement that contains an optimal blend of anti-inflammatory and diuretic ingredients.
-Swell No More is a safe and effective product that has been trusted by doctors since 2011.
+Swell No More is the best natural diuretic and is safe and effective product that has been trusted by doctors since 2011.

 The addition of a natural diuretic may be the answer for those who constantly struggle with stubborn swelling of the feet and legs.
 Always make sure to consult with your practitioner before starting any new supplement, especially those who are pregnant, nursing, or taking blood pressure medications.